vinaya1699/Normalization-of-cancer-data/README.md

 }

 # To Calculate a log of cpm
-# Log pf CPM removes genes that are lowly expressed
+# Log of CPM removes genes that are lowly expressed
 logcpm=log2(cpmatrix+1)
 saveRDS(logcpm,file="logCPM.rds")
 summary(logcpm)